-Riot declared after fire started amid Portland protests
+Riot declared during fiery Portland protest

 PORTLAND, Ore.
-(AP) — Portland police have declared a riot after a fire was started amid protests against racial injustice.
+(AP) — Portland police have declared a riot after fires were started amid protests against racial injustice.

 Police said Monday night that people had to leave the area near the Portland Police Association building.
+Two fires were set, one behind the building, police said.

+Someone climbed onto the association’s roof to unfurl a banner and the walls were spray-painted, reported the Oregonian/OregonLive.
+Police made arrests and used tear gas to disperse the crowd.

 Early Monday police used tear gas to scatter demonstrators who hurled rocks, bottles and commercial-grade fireworks at officers and set fires in the streets as they marched on a precinct station in another night of violence.
 Twenty-three people were arrested.